Migratory Game Bird Hunting Permit: Overview

 Enforcement

-Most migratory birds found in Canada are protected under the Migratory Birds Convention Act (MBCA) which fulfills the terms of the Migratory Birds Convention of 1916 between Canada and the USA.
-The Canadian government has the authority to pass and enforce regulations to protect those species of migratory birds included in the Convention.
-Similar legislation in the United States protects species found there.
+Most migratory birds found in Canada are protected under the Migratory Birds Convention Act (MBCA) which fulfills the terms of the Migratory Birds Convention of 1916 between Canada and the United States.
+The Canadian government has the authority to pass and enforce regulations to protect migratory birds included in the Convention.
+Hunters should pay particular attention to the Migratory Birds Regulations, 2022 and the Migratory Birds Sanctuary Regulations.

 In Canada, the MBCA is administered by the Government of Canada in cooperation with: